 - 'Black Adder’ has dark buds and red-violet flowers.
 It grows less quickly and robustly than other species.

 - ‘Blue Blazes’ is a tall hybrid of A. foeniculum and Agastache ‘Desert Sunrise.’
 Hardy to USDA Zone 5, this hybrid has pinkish calyxes and lavender purple blooms that seem to glow in the sunlight.

 - 'Blue Fortune' is a sterile hybrid of A. foeniculum and A. rugosa.
 Flower spikes are especially thick and come in a shade of powder blue.
 Leaves are large and deep green.
 Peak bloom is in midsummer.
 Flowers last a particularly long while because they set no seeds.
 Plants grow 3 feet tall.

 - ‘Blue Fountain’/’Blue Spike’ is another variety of anise hyssop to consider.
 This one has clear blue flowers.

 - ‘Golden Jubiliee’ has lasting, powder blue flowers, contrasting pleasingly with its chartreuse foliage.
 This tough plant thrives even in high heat and humidity.

 - 'Liquorice Blue' has violet-blue flowers with reddish-purple calyxes.

 - ‘Red Fortune’ has pink flowers.
 This hybrid does not attract as many pollinators.

 - ‘Snow Spike’ (also known as ‘Album’) produces white flowers and grows 3 feet tall.

-Every 3 to 5 years, dig up the plant and divide it.
+Every 3 to 5 years, you can dig up the plant and divide it.
 This will help prevent the center from dying out and rejuvenate the entire plant.
-Divide in spring.
-Dig up a part of the clump.
-Shovel a substantial part of the roots, then replant the division at the same depth as the original planting.
-Space them 2 feet apart.
-Water both the original plant and the transplant well.
+Divide the plant in spring by digging up the clump and dividing it in half.
+Replant the division at the same depth as the original planting, at least 2 feet away from the original planting.
+Water both plants well until re-established.

 Common Pests & Diseases

 Be mindful that crown/root rot may occur in poorly drained soils.
 Keep an eye out for rust, powdery mildew, and leaf spots.
 Despite these potential issues, Anise Hyssop is quite hardy, being deer resistant and a generally vigorous perennial.